rainjs/rainjs/doc/source/getting_started/coding_guidelines.rst

             /* Same as: dnaSequence.indexOf("GATTACA") !== -1 */
         }
 - Usually try to accept an object as a single input argument for a function instead of a long list of arguments.
-- Always declare local variables using the *var* keyword at the beginning of the function scope.
 - Use a comma at the end of the line when declaring multiple variables and also align equal signs e.g.:
     .. code-block:: javascript
         :linenos: